steviegood/esp32-examples/README.md

 ```

 ### mpy-cross
-This is a cross-compiler that can convery traditional .py scripts into binaries, which saves space on esp32 boards:
+This is a cross-compiler that can convert traditional .py scripts into binaries, which saves space on esp32 boards:

 ```
 % pip install mpy-cross